Evan Rachel Wood's uncanny impressions of Madonna, Alanis Morisette and Janis Joplin shock Jimmy Fallon

 - Jimmy FallonAmerican comedian

-Actress Evan Rachel Wood appeared on The Tonight Show Starring Jimmy Fallon Thursday night to promote Season 4 of Westworld and, while there, she also discussed taking on the role of Madonna in the upcoming "Weird Al" Yankovic biopic, Weird: The Al Yankovic Story.
+Actress Evan Rachel Wood appeared on The Tonight Show Starring Jimmy Fallon on Thursday to promote Season 4 of Westworld and, while there, she also discussed taking on the role of Madonna in the upcoming "Weird Al" Yankovic biopic, Weird: The Al Yankovic Story.

 Wood also shared that while she fully transformed herself into the material girl, she didn't actually get to sing as Madonna in the film, which is too bad, because she does a very good Madonna impression.